Skip to content

 1. Time Blocking Method

-Assign fixed time slots to tasks.
-This builds discipline and reduces decision fatigue.
+Give fixed time slots to tasks.
+This helps to build discipline and decreases decision fatigue..

 1. Eisenhower Matrix